 Businesses need to take an approach to risk that facilitates an internal discussion based on facts, making sure that decisions can be made on where to accept or reduce risk.
 A key to this is aggregating risk across the business.
-It’s often resource intensive, but it’s a critical part of any strategy to reduce the risk of sustaining a loss.
+It’s often resource-intensive, but it’s a critical part of any strategy to reduce the risk of sustaining a loss.

 There are various strategies to address risk.
-One of the most effective is the three lines of defense approach.
+One of the most effective is the three lines of defence approach.
 This strategy gives the board and senior management three clear line functions to rely on, to ensure the effectiveness of the organization’s risk management framework.

-The first line of defense (1LOD) includes those that own the risk and control.
+The first line of defence (1LOD) includes those that own the risk and control.
 These are the people who hold a day job within the business and would be considering risk and controls in addition to their other responsibilities.

-The second line of defense (2LOD) are those which oversee or specialize in risk management and compliance.
+The second line of defence (2LOD) are those which oversee or specialize in risk management and compliance.
 These people are dedicated to risk and control and are well trained to facilitate the implementation of effective risk management procedures.
 They’re also responsible for reporting and aggregating risk from the various sources up and down the business.